Capture of Tortuga: Capture

-Arrival

 Turrillo and 50 infantry-men set off from Santo Domingo on 4 January 1635, with four baxeles in tow, to meet Fuenmayor and his 150 lancers at their rendezvous, Port Bayaha.
 The officers coordinated their attack while watering here, and shortly thereafter sailed due northwest, coasting the northern shore of Hispaniola.

-Capture

 On 21 January 1635, under cover of night, Fuenmayor lead his armadilla or fleet across the Tortuga Channel, towards the island's southern port.
 The pilot, however, ran the ships aground, causing a ruckus which alerted four merchantmen to their presence.
 A loud and confused skirmish followed, as sailors rushed to man the fort and sound the alarm, while Spaniards simultaneously prepared their attack, with most taking to the ships' cannons, while a small contingent slipped away in canoes towards the beach.
 The kerfuffle resulted in the campaign's first casualties, for both sides.

 Startled awake by the fort's bugles, the settlement was likewise a scene of frenzied chaos as French and English residents collected their valuables to make a hurried escape.
 At the Governor's residence, Wormeley likewise set upon retreat, managing to scurry away before Fuenmayor arrived.
 At this point, Fuenmayor, Turrillo, and Frías, with a unit of 24 men, disembarked near the settlement, at once marching towards the Governor's house.
 An unidentified resident (presumed to be the 'Governor' by Fuenmayor) put up a fight, but was quickly despatched with two well-aimed spear-throws.
 The 'Governor' now slain, Fuenmayor set about methodically sacking and burning the settlement, killing all whom they encountered.
 Meanwhile, the armadilla eventually took the fort, and thereby the port, forcing the merchant vessels to retreat.

 By daybreak (on 22 January 1635), most or some of the settlers had made their escape, reportedly aboard rickety canoes towards Hispaniola.
 Fuenmayor's men now ventured further into Tortuga, under instructions 'that all the fields and houses be put to fire.'
 The campaign's last engagement came on 23 January 1635.
 Some 190 of the island's residents had resolved to oppose the Spanish, rather than flee.
 Consequently, they had determined to march towards Fuenmayor's camp on this day.
 The Spanish general, however, discovered their plot, and met the musket-armed settlers halfway into their march.
 The engagement was reportedly quick and bitter, with the Spaniards exacting a substantial toll, themselves suffering only minimal casualties.